-Canadian family pharmacy by Biosante pharmaceuticals is focused on developing innovative products for male/female sexual health.
+Canadian family pharmacy is focused on developing innovative products for male/female sexual health.
 The current market for testosterone and estrogen products is over $2.5 billion dollars in the U.S. alone, with estimates for female sexual dysfunction (FSD) potentially adding more than $2.0 billion.
 In addition, the current market for hormonal contraception is approximately $3.0 billion.
 The market for oncology products is over $20 billion.

 BioSante’s lead near term product in development is LibiGel® (testosterone gel) for the treatment of FSD, specifically hypoactive sexual desire disorder (HSDD).
 LibiGel’s clinical development program consists of two completed Phase III safety and efficacy trials, conducted according to a Special Protocol Assessment (SPA) agreement with the FDA.
 Each double-blind placebo-controlled trial enrolled over 500 surgically meno–pausal women for six months of treatment.
 Ongoing is one Phase III cardiovascular and breast cancer safety study, which has completed enroll–ment of 3,656 women with cardiovascular risk factors.
 A completed LibiGel Phase II clinical trial has shown excellent results with a significant 238% increase in the total number of satisfying sexual events.
 There are currently no pharmaceutical products approved for the treatment of HSDD in the U.S., however over 4 million prescriptions for testosterone were written off-label by physicians for women in 2010.
 A new drug application (NDA) is targeted to be submitted in 2012.